curl/everything-curl/usingcurl-connections.md

 server instead of the actual server.

-You can normally and easily do that by editing your `hosts` file (`/etc/hosts` on Linux and Unix systems) and adding, for example, `127.0.0.1 example.com` to redirect the host to your localhost.
+You can normally and easily do that by editing your `hosts` file (`/etc/hosts` on Linux and Unix-like systems) and adding, for example, `127.0.0.1 example.com` to redirect the host to your localhost.
 However this edit requires admin access and it has the downside that it affects all other applications at the same time.